-The main areas are validating the concept, finding a great niche that’s underserved, investing a ton of time and hustle in order to build an MVP and landing the first customers, iterating on improving the product, landing some testimonials and reviews, closing more deals, and scaling forward.
+The main areas are validating the concept, finding a great niche that’s underserved, investing a ton of time and hustle in order to build an MVP, landing the first customers, iterating on improving the product, landing some testimonials and reviews, closing more deals, and scaling your business forward.

 You may enrich your understanding of the environment with a large volume of strategies and stories by successful entrepreneurs.
 Think of podcasts, books, biographies, “Ask me anything” sessions or whatever you can access.
 Conference talks may be a good addition as well.

 Consider hiring a sales coach or a business development consultant who can help out as well.
 Join new communities.
 Learn more about PR and how you can leverage that from a technical standpoint (such as innovating in your technical product by implementing machine learning in a curious way or solving a major business problem).
 Apply as a speaker – first in meetups, then for a conference.

 Common sense is your global perception of the world.
 Entrepreneurship is about solving problems.
 While you may study the basics of starting a company, dealing with finances, sales, marketing, contracts – there’s the pure principle of solving a problem.

 To reinforce the strength of your sales team, you should first look into the performance of your product or service and how it can be improved.
 This will give your sales team a good starting point for increasing sales productivity.